AmitMoshel1/PatchGuardEncryptorDriver/README.md

 The second check performed takes the original `DeferredRoutine` function pointer associated with the patch guard timer's DPC and dynamically compares it with the current `DeferredRoutine` function pointer setted in the `_KDPC` object.

 These checks are performed in each IntegrityCheck timer responsible for the integrity of each patch guard's timer initially created by the driver.

+--PLEASE NOTE THAT THE OFFSETS USED IN THIS DRIVER ARE HARDCODED AND ARE DIFFERENT BETWEEN OS BUILDS!!--